kubernetes/website/content/en/docs/concepts/security/service-accounts.md

   rotates the token before it expires.
 * [Service Account Token Secrets](/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-service-account-api-token)
-  (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods and External applications.
+  (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods.
 These tokens don't expire and don't rotate.
   This method is not recommended, especially at scale, because of the risks associated with static, long-lived credentials.
 In Kubernetes v1.24 and later, the [LegacyServiceAccountTokenNoAutoGeneration feature gate](/docs/reference/command-line-tools-reference/feature-gates/#feature-gates-for-graduated-or-deprecated-features) prevents Kubernetes from automatically creating these tokens for ServiceAccounts. `LegacyServiceAccountTokenNoAutoGeneration` is enabled by default; in other words, Kubernetes does not create these tokens.

+{{< note >}}
+For applications running outside your Kubernetes cluster, you can use ServiceAccount token that is stored in a Secret.
+This is not recommended.
+You are encouraged to use the TokenRequest API instead.
+{{< /note >}}

 ## Authenticating service account credentials {#authenticating-credentials}